HansPinckaers/thesis/chapter1.md

 The central component of a convolutional neural network is often represented as a sliding kernel (or filter) over an input matrix, producing an output matrix.
+See Figure 1.
 This has several advantages; we can use a smaller kernel than the whole making the network less complex while exploiting the fact that objects in the image are translation invariant.
-A cat in the upper-left corner is still a cat in the lower right corner.
+A cat in the upper-left corner is still a cat in the lower-right corner.
 We introduce this inductive bias to the network by using convolutions.

+#### TODO: Figure 1.

 Most convolutional neural network architectures have alternating blocks of layers consisting of a convolutional operation, a non-linear activation